 Protecting children from the risk of radicalisation is part of schools’ wider safeguarding duties, and is similar in nature to protecting children from other forms of harm and abuse.
 As with managing other safeguarding risks, staff should be alert to changes in students’ behaviour, which could indicate that they may be in need of help or protection.
 If staff have any concerns about a young person’s safety they should speak to a Designated Lead.

 What is extremism? – Extremism is vocal or active opposition to fundamental British Values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
 We also include in our definition of extremism: calls for the death of members of our armed forces, whether in this country or overseas.
-(Keeping Children Safe in Education – Statutory guidance for schools and colleges July 2016 p18).
+(Keeping Children Safe in Education – Statutory guidance for schools and colleges September 2018).
 Extremism can be both violent and non-violent.

 What is radicalisation? – Radicalisation is the process by which a person comes to support terrorism and forms of extremism leading to terrorism.
-(Keeping Children Safe in Education – Statutory guidance for schools and colleges July 2016 p18).
+(Keeping Children Safe in Education – Statutory guidance for schools and colleges September 2018).

 Procedures in place for protecting students at risk of radicalisation

 The way forward in Primary Schools is through ‘Healthy Relationships’, the difference between right and wrong, mutual respect, personal safety and well-being.
 It is about spotting the early signs!

 Teaching British Values within the curriculum